 Death of a Playboy: Inheritance Solicitor, Chris Green, speculates on the potential for Hugh Heffner’s estate to become involved in an inheritance dispute

 I woke up recently to news that the founder of the Playboy Magazine Empire, Hugh Heffner, had passed away.
-Whilst I appreciate that his Estate will be subject to US Law and though I have no doubt he would have had an army of lawyers advising him on such matters, it did lead me to wonder what a nightmare it could be if English law applied.
+While I appreciate that his Estate will be subject to US Law and though I have no doubt he would have had an army of lawyers advising him on such matters, it did lead me to wonder what a nightmare it could be if English law applied.

-In our jurisdiction the main issue would arise under the Inheritance (Provision for Family and Dependents) Act 1975.
-This piece of legislation allows certain categories of people to bring a Claim against an Estate if they either haven't been sufficiently provided for under the terms of a Will (or the Rules of Intestacy if the deceased person passes away without making a Will).
+In our jurisdiction the main issue would arise under the Inheritance (Provision for Family and Dependants) Act 1975.
+This piece of legislation allows certain categories of people to bring a Claim against an Estate if they either haven’t been sufficiently provided for under the terms of a Will (or the Rules of Intestacy if the deceased person passes away without making a Will).

 Those Inheritance Act categories include:

 (i) the spouse or civil partner of the Deceased;

 (ii) any former spouse or civil partner of the Deceased;

 (iii) a child of the Deceased;